FlaxEngine/FlaxDocs/manual/scripting/plugins/index.md

 # Plugins

 Plugins are separate code libraries that can contain content.
 Plugins can be used to implement custom features to the engine or extend the editor by adding custom tools.
-This documentation section explains the basics about creating and using plugins.
+This documentation section explains the basics of creating and using plugins.
 Follow these notes to learn more about plugins system in Flax.

 Example plugin project can be found [here](https://github.com/FlaxEngine/ExamplePlugin).
 Use it as a reference.